WU GUANZHONG (1919-2010)

 1997 is a year of great creativity.
 Freed of threats at 78, he continues to explore many possibilities of the artistic language.
 The Zhou Village, sold for HK $ 236M by Poly in April 2016, is an oil on canvas.
 Wu also resolutely entered contemporary art through his practice of very large formats.

-An ink and colors on paper 144 x 368 cm from 1997 was sold for HK $ 106M by Poly in Hong Kong on October 2016, lot 139.
+An ink and colors on paper 144 x 368 cm from 1997 was sold for HK $ 106M by Poly in October 2016, lot 139.
 Its theme of the lotus pond is an excuse for a color balance that comes close to abstraction.
 The field is unlimited as in a Pollock.
 The bright spots compensate for the lack of perspective by suggesting the depth of the bottom.
 The leaves and their reflections are interwoven in a tight pattern.

 Wu was watching the earth as an environment for the lifestyle, from wide landscapes around the world up to tiny details in the blossoming trees.
 He successfully practiced oil painting and returned to the traditional ink when he wanted to position spots of pure colors.